AutoMiningToken/amtEnviroment/README.md

 ### Issue: ProviderError: missing trie node

 As the tests uses a fork of the BSC mainnet to be as closer as posible to the real enviroment sometimes when running the complete test set this error happens in the Loan Protocol test executed at the end.
 To solve it exclude the basic testing moving the folder `00 - Basic system` inside the `/test` folder to the folder `_test/` and execute the test again.
 The test must pass without any other troubles.

-## Contact

-If you have any questions or need further clarification, please contact us at developer@autominingtoken.com